HarshRai28/Power-BI-Reports/README.md

 - **Return Rate Analysis:**
   Specific product types, such as *Shorts*, showed higher return rates, indicating potential areas for product quality review or improved product descriptions.

+--

+## Repository Contents

+- `AdventureWorks Report PBIX.pdf`: The main Power BI project report exported as a PDF file.
+- `AdventureWorksRawData.zip`: Contains the raw datasets used for analysis.